Image Source: @curlyfro_angie

 Using The Wrong Towel To Dry Your Hair

 Drying your hair can feel like an exercise in itself when you get out of the shower, but you don’t want to dry your hair with the wrong materials.
 Using a cotton or terry cloth towel fabrics can be too rough on your curls and result in immediate frizz.
-Using a microfiber or t-shirt towel is a great way to help maintain the form and definition.
+Using a microfiber turban or t-shirt is a great way to help maintain the form and definition.
 Several major hair care brands have their own towels, but you can also shop your favorites from our exclusive SHOP of over 200 brands.

 Waiting Too Long To Apply Styling Products